hphelion/documentation/cloudos/prepare.overview.md

 Cloud OS also provides the foundation for a common cloud architecture across private, public, and hybrid cloud delivery.

-## Understanding the Cloud OS Architecture
+## Understanding the HP Cloud OS Architecture

 Cloud OS is organized into a set of services and an architecture that acts like a "datacenter-level" operating system focused on cloud computing.